HyperBitGore/habit-loop/README.md

 ## Database

-All users, sessions, todos, habits, completions, skips, weekday schedules, verification tokens, and password-reset tokens are stored in SQLite.
+All users, sessions, todos, habits, completions, skips, weekday schedules, goals, habit metrics, notes, verification tokens, and password-reset tokens are stored in SQLite.

 Schema creation runs transactionally.
-A fresh database starts at schema version 3 with foreign keys, cascading deletion, normalized unique emails, token expiration indexes, unique habit-date constraints, and habit scheduling.
+A fresh database starts at schema version 5 with foreign keys, cascading deletion, normalized unique emails, token expiration indexes, unique habit-date constraints, habit scheduling, goals, habit metrics, and dated notes.

-Historical upgrade migrations have been removed.
-Existing databases must already be at schema version 3.
-Upgrade older versioned databases with a prior build before starting this version.
-Unversioned databases are not converted.
+Versioned databases at schema versions 3 and 4 are upgraded automatically to version 5.
+Older or unversioned databases must be migrated or recreated with a prior build before starting this version; unversioned application schemas are not converted.

 ### Backup and restore